fac/hestia/README.md

 ### Rails 4

-We support Rails 4.0 & 4.1.
-Rails 4.2 is unsupported at this time.
+We support Rails 4.1.
+Rails 4.0 & 4.2 are unsupported at this time.
 (Pull requests welcome!)

 Following the instructions for Rails 3.2 should work, but make sure you haven't set `config.secret_key_base` to a value otherwise Rails will take over and upgrade your cookies from signed to encrypted ones.